 She also has extensively worked with teenage athletes of all abilities.
 Early in her career, Carrie worked with children with special needs in the school-based setting.
 She enjoys helping all her patients reach their full potential.
 In her spare time, Carrie enjoys rollerblading, swimming, and flamenco dancing.

-Lydia Badra, MSPT, CSCS, PMA-CPT, CMTPT
+Lydia Badra, MSPT, CSCS, NCPT, CMTPT

 Lydia completed her Bachelor of Science in Kinesiology with a biophysical emphasis from the University of Maryland at College Park in 1995.
 She then attained her Master of Science in Physical Therapy from Marymount University in 1999.

 In 2005, Lydia became a Certified Strength and Conditioning Specialist with the National Strength and Conditioning Association.
-In addition, she is a Practitioner of Pilates for Rehabilitation with Polestar Education and a Certified Pilates Teacher with the Pilates Method Alliance.
-Most recently, Lydia achieved her Dry Needling Certification in 2014.
+In addition, she is a Practitioner of Pilates for Rehabilitation with Polestar Education and Nationally Certified Pilates Teacher with the Pilates Method Alliance.
+Most recently, Lydia achieved her Dry Needling National Certification in 2014.

-Lydia specializes in techniques of Muscle Energy, soft tissue massage, joint mobilization, and dry needling to release movement restrictions and improve function.
+Lydia specializes in techniques of muscle energy, soft tissue massage, joint mobilization, and dry needling to release movement restrictions and improve function.
 In conjunction with her manual treatment, she incorporates exercise prescription for functional recovery and return to sports.
 Lydia is passionate about the care she provides and strives to address the individual needs of her patients.
 Outside the office, Lydia enjoys cooking, photography, and outdoor activities.